Unlike some industries, you don’t necessarily need a qualification or licence to become an Instructional Designer.

 4. Organisational fit

-We look for people that will fit in well with our team.
+We look for people who will fit in well with our team.
 The ability to work independently and in a team is essential.

 As most of our team members work remotely, we require resourceful and proactive people with can-do attitudes.
 Our team members use their initiative to overcome challenges and make appropriate decisions.